ribtoks/code-jamming/_posts/2015-11-25-handling-dragndrop-of-files-in-qt-under-os-x.md

 and <code class="language-clike">int dropFiles(const QList&lt;QUrl&gt; &urls)</code> is just an ordinary method exposed to QML via _`Q_INVOKABLE`_ attribute.

-You will sure notice everything works fine unless you&#8217;re working under OS X. In OS X instead of QUrls to local files you will get something like this: _ `file:///.file/id=6571367.2773272/`_.
-There&#8217;s a bug in Qt for that and it even looks closed, but it still doesn&#8217;t work for me that&#8217;s why I&#8217;ve implemented my own helper using mixing of Objective-C and Qt-C++ code.
+You will sure notice everything works fine unless you're working under OS X. In OS X instead of QUrls to local files you will get something like this: _ `file:///.file/id=6571367.2773272/`_.
+There's a bug in Qt for that and it even looks closed, but it still doesn't work for me that's why I've implemented my own helper using mixing of Objective-C and Qt-C++ code.

 <!--more-->

-I&#8217;ve added a `osxnshelper.h` and `osxnshelper.mm` source file with helper method to my project:
+I've added a `osxnshelper.h` and `osxnshelper.mm` source file with helper method to my project:

 <pre><code class="language-clike">#include &lt;Foundation/Foundation.h&gt;
 #include &lt;QUrl&gt;